emvaized/open-in-popup-window-extension/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/users/open-in-popup-window?color=%23FF6611&label=users&logo=Firefox)](https://addons.mozilla.org/firefox/addon/selection-actions/)
 [![Mozilla Add-on Stars](https://img.shields.io/amo/stars/open-in-popup-window)](https://addons.mozilla.org/firefox/addon/open-in-popup-window/)

 This tiny extension provides ability to quickly preview links without leaving the current page context.
-It adds entry in context menu of links, and when clicked, opens new small window without tab bar and addressbar at cursor position.
+It adds entry in context menu of links, and when clicked, opens new small window without browser controls at cursor position.
+It is indended to work like Safari Preview on force click, or Peek window feature in the Arc browser.

 It also provides the ability to open any image in a popup window, as well as use drag and drop to create popup windows for links and images (disabled by default)